Binary-Insights/Assignment_05/data/llm_response/markdown/coactive_ai/structured.md

 ## Company Overview

-Coactive Systems Inc., founded in 2021, is a private AI startup specializing in video and image intelligence.
-The company offers a range of products focused on multimodal AI platforms that enhance video understanding and content discovery.
-Coactive AI is positioned to provide context-aware analysis and flexible content management solutions.
+Coactive Systems Inc., branded as Coactive AI, is a private AI startup headquartered in San Jose, California, United States.
+The company was founded in 2021 and focuses on developing AI platforms for video understanding and content discovery.
+Their website is [https://coactive.ai/](https://coactive.ai/).

 ## Business Model and GTM

-The company states that its business model revolves around providing a powerful and flexible multimodal AI platform.
-This platform is designed to help developers create applications that can handle video and image content efficiently.
-Coactive AI's products offer features such as context-aware analysis, content discovery, and dynamic tagging, which are aimed at transforming visual and audio content into structured metadata at scale.
+Coactive AI offers a suite of products centered around its Multimodal AI Platform, which provides capabilities such as video understanding, context-aware analysis, and content discovery.
+The company states that its platform is designed to manage and activate content catalogs across image, video, and audio, and is available on Azure.
+Coactive AI has also formed a partnership with NBCUniversal to enhance visual content discovery in the media and entertainment sector.

 ## Funding & Investor Profile

-Coactive Systems Inc. has raised a total of $44 million USD as of October 6, 2023.
-Details regarding specific investors or funding rounds have not been disclosed.
+Coactive AI has raised a total of $44 million in funding, with the most recent round being a Series B funding round completed on August 3, 2023.
+The last disclosed valuation of the company was $200 million.

 ## Growth Momentum

-The company has released a product related to advancements in video and image intelligence, although the exact date of this release is unknown.
-This indicates ongoing development and potential growth in their product offerings.
+Coactive AI has demonstrated growth through product releases and strategic partnerships.
+The company has released new product features, such as enhanced metadata tagging for multimodal content, and expanded its platform availability to Azure.
+The partnership with NBCUniversal is a significant step in increasing its market presence in the media and entertainment industry.

 ## Visibility & Market Sentiment

-There is limited information available regarding Coactive AI's visibility and market presence.
-The company has been mentioned once, but further details are not disclosed.
+Not disclosed.

 ## Risks and Challenges